 On the map, Wells Gray Provincial Park is a large green spot centred on the Clearwater Valley of east-central British Columbia.
 On the ground, at 540,000 ha, it is as large as, or larger than, one in every five nations on earth.

-Even if you have never heard of Wells Gray Park, which is likely, chances are nevertheless good to excellent that you’re familiar with its iconic beating heart, which is Helmcken Falls.
+Even if you have never heard of Wells Gray Park itself, you’ve likely seen images of its iconic beating heart, which is Helmcken Falls.

 What’s truly exceptional about Wells Gray Provincial Park – what sets it apart from most large protected areas – is that it preserves a vast, integrated ecosystem: the watershed of the Clearwater River – whence the park’s serrated, leaf-like outline.